PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 gates sequentially, then commit and push only; do not create, reopen, or update a pull request.

+## SiNet terminal-layout result propagation implementation checkpoint

+`run_sinet_terminal_layout_recovery()` now returns the existing ordered `Tuple[Any, ...]`, and the local helper transparently forwards it.
+The first direct call retains `_terminal_sinet_layout_recovery_results`; the very-late call retains `_very_late_sinet_layout_recovery_results`.

+Both tuples are observation-only and have no consumer or guard.
+All three children still execute exactly once in their fixed order, including the injected pre-add/resize callback, whose return value remains arbitrary and is preserved as the middle element.
+The context, zero-argument calls, terminal clamp and indexed-convergence predecessors, HardSwish-SE and top-level pre-add/resize successors, dependencies, diagnostics, and TensorFlow behavior remain unchanged.

+Implementation validation completed sequentially under `uv`:

+- SiNet terminal and pre-add/resize orchestration, terminal-clamp, indexed-convergence and Singleton boundaries, remaining context composition, architecture, and pass-efficiency coverage: `357 passed in 19.62s`
+- branch-changed broad suite plus the same SiNet terminal-layout coverage:
+  `1533 passed in 27.45s`

+These are unit, contract, and orchestration checks; this result propagation does not claim a new model-corpus run.
+Stale terminal-clamp and pre-add/resize boundary assertions were tightened to the exact retained targets.

+At resume, audit `run_sinet_preadd_resize_recovery()` and its local helper.
+The helper is both the middle callback of the two retained terminal-layout tuples and a direct top-level call at three boundaries.
+Preserve all six child pass IDs, callback wiring, direct-call order, and surrounding recovery sequences.
+Commit and push only; do not create, reopen, or update a pull request.

 ## Earlier Split/Conv/Concat bridge result retention implementation checkpoint

 The terminal-QKV call now retains